Compare Business Loans

 Is My Business Eligible For A Business Loan?

 It’s important to understand what your business is, or could be eligible for when you compare business loans, so that you can structure your own strategy and business plans around the eligible funders, amounts, repayments and products.

 Our iFunds lender matching technology enables us to cover 18,000 data points in order to ensure an 85% accuracy against what your business is eligible for and the amount you could receive…

-Below, we give a guide to the general points that commercial lenders will look at when Comparing Business Loans applications.
+Below, we give a guide to the general points that commercial lenders will look at when comparing business loan applications.

-Its important to remember there is no ‘set standard’ criteria for business loans.
-Which is why shopping around is so vital;
+It’s important to remember there is no ‘set standard’ criteria for business loans.
+This is why shopping around is so vital;

 Headline points lenders look out for: